deep60/Instacap-Rs/README.md

 # **Instacap-RS**
+    Instacap-Rs is a high-performance, Rust-based network packet capture and anomaly detection tool with optional integration hooks for Kafka and Elasticsearch.
+It's designed for security analysts, sysadmins, and developers to monitor, analyze, and alert on suspicious network activity in real time.
 ## The Real-Time Network Traffic Analysis project involves several key components and processes:
 ### Data Flow & Processing
 **1. Network Monitoring**